olaLucas/olaLucas/README.md

 - 👋 Hi, I’m Lucas Santos
-- 🌱 I’m currently learning Rust and Python in college.
+- 🌱 I’m currently learning Java and Python in college.
 - 📫 How to reach me lsantos2003silva@gmail.com